wendyverdonk93/docs/content/integrations/plugins/prestashop-1-7/faq/payment-fee-surcharges.md

 See how applying payment fees or surcharges for your customers may affect your webshop on our [PSD2 documentation page](/faq/psd2/).

-Of course we do our best to support and assist as best as possible, but we investigate or reproduce on the core of a plugin. therefore, we do not guarantee a perfect compatibility when installing an external package.
+Of course we do our best to support and assist you.
+However, when we investigate or reproduce on the core of a plugin, we cannot guarantee perfect compatibility when installing an external package.